 Example.
 Bill West is single and files his return on a calendar year basis.
 He is a resident of the United States at the time that he must make his first payment of estimated income tax for the year.
-Since Bill does not expect to be a resident of Guam at the end of the year, he pays his estimated tax to the United States by April 15.
-Later in the year, however, Bill becomes a resident of Guam and receives income from Guam sources that causes him to refigure his estimated tax payments.
+Since Bill does not expect to be a resident of Guam at the end of the year, he pays his estimated tax to the United States by April

+15. Later in the year, however, Bill becomes a resident of Guam and receives income from Guam sources that causes him to refigure his estimated tax payments.
 The quarterly estimated tax payments must be made to the United States because he was a U.S. resident when his first payment of estimated tax was due.
-Because Bill is a resident of Guam at the end of his tax year. he must file his income tax return with Guam.
+Because Bill is a resident of Guam at the end of his tax year, he must file his income tax return with Guam.
 On that return, he claims credit for the estimated tax payments made to the United States.

 Early payment of estimated tax.
-If you make your first payment of estimated tax early and you do not send it to the jurisdiction to which you would have sent it if you had not made it early, make all later payments to the other jurisdiction.
+If you make your first payment of estimated tax early and you do not send it to the jurisdiction to which you should have sent it if you had not made it early, make all later payments to the jurisdiction to which the first payment should have been made had you not made it early.